RanaGithub30/Laravel-Auto-Chatbot-BotMan/README.md

 - Run the migration command to migrate the table using following command php artisan migrate
 - now follow the code in BotmanManageController for storeing data in (name, email & question) in databse

+## Prompt the visitor to choose one of the Enquiry

+-